Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 #### Rationale

-The main rationale behind choosing the most specific function from a candidate set is that the function chosen could be easily forwarded to by all the other functions in the set, while the reverse is not true.
-If there are several functions with this property, none of them is the most specific and an ambiguity error should be reported by the compiler.
+The main rationale in choosing the most specific function from the overload candidate set is the following:

+> The most specific function can forward itself to any other function from the overload candidate set, while the opposite is not true.

+If there are several functions with this property, none of them are the most specific and an ambiguity error should be reported by the compiler.

-Let's look at an example with two functions:
+Consider the following example with two functions:

 ```kotlin
 fun f(arg: Int, arg2: String) {}        // (1)